Education Research Current About VU Amsterdam NL

 See study guide.

-Students are introduced to the history of “nature-versus-nurture” research, and will learn how twin- and family studies have pathed the way for current genome-wide gene-discovery studies.
-Students will familiarize themselves with the most recent behavioral genetics results, and will learn how these translate to state-of-the-art neuroscience research.
+Students are introduced to the history of “nature-versus-nurture” research that was based on twin and family studies.
+They will learn how this question is currently investigated using genetic and epigenetic techniques.
+Student with familiarize themselves with the latest genome-wide gene-finding studies and results, and will learn how these results translate to state-of-the-art neuroscience research.
 Students are immersed in this new world of genetic information through discussions and presentations on the ethical aspects of DNA research.

 Note: Due to curriculum overlap, students from Biomedical Sciences and Health and Life Sciences from the VU cannot follow courses in this minor.